Nethmiii1/StudyFlow/README.md

 The Home screen displays the subjects retrieved from MockAPI and provides a search function.
 Users can also add, edit, and delete subjects.

-### Add Subject Screen
+### Add New Subject Screen

-The Add Subject screen provides a form for creating a new subject.
+The Add New Subject screen provides a form for creating a new subject.
 The entered information is submitted to MockAPI using a POST request.

 ### Edit Subject Screen